-• Full-time sandwich year out. for a student to be classified as sandwich year out, their course should fit the definition of sandwich provided in Part 1 (2)(6) of The Education (Student Support) (Wales) Regulations 2015 (SI 2015 No. 54) as amended in The Education (Student Support) (Wales) (Amendment) Regulations 2015 (SI 2015 No. 173) and The Education (Student Support) (Wales) (Amendment) Regulations 2016 (SI 2016 No. 77), or they should be full-time on a study or placement year abroad.
+• Full-time sandwich year out. for a student to be classified as sandwich year out, their course should fit the definition of a sandwich course provided in Schedule 1 6(1) of The Education (Student Support) (Wales) Regulations 2018 (SI 2018 No. 191), or they should be full-time on a study or placement year abroad.
 In addition, the fees chargeable are, for those under the old regime, approximately half the whole full-time fees, and for those under the new regime, regulated fees of £1,800 for a work placement year of a sandwich course and £1,350 for a year studying abroad or on an Erasmus+ work placement abroad.